Ennodia vs Mixture-of-Agents and Ensembles

 Key Difference

-Section titled “Key Difference”MoA and ensemble methods focus on output aggregation.
-Ennodia focuses on visible local agent orchestration, then uses model-led Compare when several answers are available.
+Section titled “Key Difference”Mixture-of-Agents and ensemble methods focus on output aggregation.
+Ennodia focuses on visible local agent orchestration.
+It then uses model-led Compare when multiple answers are available.

 Common Mistake

 Section titled “Common Mistake”Do not describe Ennodia Compare as consensus.
-Compare judges and synthesizes outputs.
+The Judge maps the candidate outputs, and the Result Advisor recommends an answer.
 It does not implement voting, quorum, or weighting rules.